asad-cuet/Laravel-Installer-Customed-Package/readme.md

 1.
-remove the ServiceProvider to the providers array in `config/app.php`.
+remove the ServiceProvider in the providers array in `config/app.php`.

 ```
 'providers' => [